 - Has potential to satisfy several requirements (see FAQ below)

 Taking Coursework at a CA Community College

 In addition to the steps below, please review the red alert box at the top of the page.

 - Go to assist.org

 - Choose the CA Community College you are interested in.
-If you are only looking for unit credit, you can select "UC Transferable Courses" from the bottom-most drop down menu on the page.
+If you are only looking for unit credit, you can select "UC Transferable Courses" from the bottom-most drop down menu on the page (note that quarter units will be converted to semester units upon transfer).
 If you are looking to apply courses to general education or major requirements, select UC Berkeley from the two drop down menus.
 Click "View Agreements."

 - You are now able to choose one of three agreements: Major, Department, or General Education/Breadth.
 If the agreement you want is not available, you can change the Academic Year on the left hand side of the page to find the most recent agreement.

 (Note: You should not use the Department agreement to find courses that you wish to count for your major or for your general education requirements.
 This agreement should only be used to find equivalents to coursework that you do not intend to count for either of these areas.)

 - Once you have pulled up the agreement, you should find which courses at the CA Community College you have selected have been preapproved to apply for the requirements you are considering.
 If you see anything that raises questions, such as agreements that say X & Y & Z are the same as A & B, you should consult with an L&S College Adviser.
 Do not assume you can split up courses that are connected in ASSIST by "&" signs.

 *www.assist.org is the official website that maintains the articulation agreements for transfer credit between California Community Colleges, University of California campuses, and California State University campuses.